voidberg/imagecache-sharp/README.md

 ## What is it?

-Node image processing module based on [sharp](https://github.com/lovell/sharp) and inspired by Drupal's image styles.
-It allows you to create presets based on a list of chained actions, such as resizing, applying a watermark, or applying various image operations (blur, flip, negate, etc).
+Imagecache Sharp is a node image processing module based on [sharp](https://github.com/lovell/sharp) that allows you to create presets based on a list of chained actions, such as resizing, applying a watermark, or applying various image operations (blur, flip, negate, etc).

+It was inspired by Drupal's image styles (hence the name).

 <a href="https://www.dropbox.com/s/nhwzy0utvw2m0qe/imagecache-details.png?raw=1" target="_blank"><img src="https://www.dropbox.com/s/nhwzy0utvw2m0qe/imagecache-details.png?raw=1" alt="Imagecache workflow" width="100%" /></a>